-The scale of the elephant poaching problem is immense.
-The global crisis is now well documented, with an estimated 30,000 to 35,000 African elephants being illegally killed annually for their ivory.
+The global elephant poaching crisis is now well documented, with an estimated 30,000 to 35,000 African elephants being illegally killed annually for their ivory.
 Tanzania has lost by far the most, with its elephant population having declined by about 66,000 in six years up until November 2014 (Tanzania Wildlife Research Institute, 2015).
 The national population was estimated at 109,000 in 2009 and was down to 43,000 by the end of 2014.
 On average, this equates to one elephant being killed every 45 minutes in Tanzania alone.

 In a presentation to the Parliamentary Committee on Land, Natural Resources and Environment on 23rd April 2013, the Tanzania Elephant Protection Society (TEPS) Task Team cautioned that: “At this rate, the last of our national elephant herd could be shot out in seven years’ time.”

-There have been various responses to address the problem:
+There have been various responses to address the problem of elephant poaching:

 – Some major donor-funded projects were started;